dagger/dagger/sdk/typescript/README.md

-# Dagger NodeJS SDK
+# Dagger Typescript SDK

 A client package for running [Dagger](https://dagger.io/) pipelines.

-## What is the Dagger NodeJS SDK?
+## What is the Dagger Typescript SDK?

-The Dagger NodeJS SDK contains everything you need to develop CI/CD pipelines in Typescript of Javascript, and run them on any OCI-compatible container runtime.
+The Dagger Typescript SDK contains everything you need to develop CI/CD pipelines in Typescript of Javascript, and run them on any OCI-compatible container runtime.

 ## Install